 Charlie lives in poverty with his parents and grandparents, existing on cabbage soup, until he is offered the opportunity of a lifetime--the chance to visit Willy Wonka's secret, magical chocolate factory.

-Mr. Wonka is the most amazing, the most fantastic, the most extraordinary chocolate maker the world has ever seen!"
+"Mr. Wonka is the most amazing, the most fantastic, the most extraordinary chocolate maker the world has ever seen!"

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .